by Santorini Dave • Updated: May 31, 2019

 Hike around Mt Faber Park & the Southern Ridges

 One of Singapore’s oldest parks, Mt Faber is the city’s second highest hill, covered in secondary rainforest.
 It is also part of the Southern Ridges that comprise several other parks and 9km of peaceful walking trails, ranging from easy to moderately demanding.
 Take a cable car ride to the summit of Mt Faber from Sentosa Island or HarbourFront – you get wonderful views of southern Singapore and the southern islands en route, as well as from the viewing platform on Faber Peak itself.
-Grab a bite to eat on the peak at Faber Bistro, and then take a scenic walk to Kent Ridge Park, 4km west.
+Next take a scenic walk to Kent Ridge Park, 4km west.
 First, head down to Henderson Waves, an undulating canopy walkway 36m above the forest floor that connects Mt Faber to Telok Blangah Hill Park.
 Linger at the Terrace Garden with its fantastic 360-degree views of Singapore.
 Then you can either take the Elevated Walkway that lets you spot birds and butterflies in the forest canopy, or the more rugged Earth Trail before you reach the Alexandra Arch that takes you to HortPark.
 Wander through HortPark’s themed gardens before finishing your walk at Kent Ridge Park, where one of the last battles for Singapore was fought in WWII.
 Reflections, the museum opposite the short Canopy walk, tells the sombre story.

 Nearest transport: HarbourFront MRT.